 The main needs for conflict-affected populations include protection, food assistance, access to healthcare, education in emergencies, and safe water.
-Refugees and IDPs require temporary housing and basic household items (hygiene kits, kitchen utensils), as well as psychological support and assistance to apply for legal assistance or refugee status.
+Refugees and internally displaced people require temporary housing and basic household items (hygiene kits, kitchen utensils), as well as psychological support and assistance to apply for legal assistance or refugee status.

-Colombia is also one of the most disaster-prone countries in the world, and highly vulnerable to climate change-induced disasters.
-Earthquakes, volcanic eruptions, landslides, severe recurrent floods and droughts affect millions throughout the country.
+Colombia is also one of the most disaster-prone countries in the world: earthquakes, volcanic eruptions, landslides, severe recurrent floods and droughts affect millions throughout the country.

-The needs of Colombians affected by the conflict, including IDPs, communities isolated or confined by the conflict, refugees, and people in need of international protection (PNIP) in neighbouring countries (mainly Ecuador and Venezuela) account for 88% of the Commission's humanitarian funds since 1994.
-Response to natural disasters accounts for 7% of the funding.
-Projects to strengthen communities and institutions’ preparedness to face natural hazards make up 5% of the Commission's humanitarian funding.
+The needs of Colombians affected by the conflict, including internally displaced people, communities isolated or confined by the conflict, refugees, and people in need of international protection in neighbouring countries (mainly Ecuador and Venezuela) account for 88 percent of the EU’s humanitarian funding since 1994.
+Response to natural disasters accounts for seven percent of the funding.
+Finally, projects to strengthen communities’ and institutions’ preparedness for natural hazards make up the remaining five percent of funding.

-Colombians affected by the conflict, whether in their communities or displaced by the violence (including those seeking refuge in neighboring countries), are a priority for the Commission's humanitarian aid which focuses on providing protection, health care, water and sanitation to vulnerable groups such as women, children, as well as indigenous and Afro-Colombian populations.
-The EU also emphasizes strengthening food assistance, particularly for those whose livelihoods are constrained by armed groups, and support to education in emergencies, to ensure that internally displaced children or refugee minors in Ecuador and Venezuela do not interrupt their schooling.
+Colombians affected by the conflict, whether in their communities or displaced by the violence (including those seeking refuge in neighboring countries), are a priority for the EU’s humanitarian aid, which focuses on providing protection, healthcare, water and sanitation to vulnerable groups such as women, children, and indigenous and Afro-Colombian populations.